 - Colletta, John P. They Came In Ships.
 Salt Lake City: Ancestry, 1993.
 Print.

 The Stanley Family Crest was acquired from the Houseofnames.com archives.
 The Stanley Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 22 September 2014 at 23:20.
+This page was last modified on 2 March 2015 at 12:43.

 houseofnames.com is an internet property owned by Swyrich Corporation.